ishaa1304/Sleep-Tunes-SEPM/README.md

 # 🌙 Sleep Tunes 🎵

 This project combines **sleep stage analysis** with **AI-generated music** to create a personalized and calming experience.
-Based on simulated physiological data, it predicts the user's sleep stage and generates sleep-stage-specific music using Meta’s MusicGen model.
+Based on simulated physiological data, it predicts the user's sleep stage and generates sleep-stage-specific music using Meta’s MusicGen model .

 ---